-The Board of Directors Regulation mentions that the Logista Group shall have a risk control and management unit under the direct supervision of the Audit and Control Committee.
-This unit shall be expressly charged with, among others, the duty to ensure that risk control and management systems are functioning correctly and, specifically, that major risks the Company is exposed to are correctly identified, managed and quantified; to actively participate in the preparation of risk strategies and in key decisions about their management; and to ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the Board of Directors.
+- Supervising the effectiveness of the Company's risk systems, reviewing the appointment and replacement of the managers, and also, when appropriate, submitting recommendations or proposals to the Board of Directors, and the corresponding period for their following-up. - Supervising the risk control and management unit, which will have, among other duties, that of ensuring that the risk control and management systems are functioning correctly, and in particular, that the major risks to which the Company is exposed are correctly identified, managed and quantified; that of actively participating in the preparation of risk strategies and in key decisions about their management; and that of ensuring that the risk control and management systems are mitigating risks effectively within the framework of the policy established by the Board of Directors.

-The mentioned control and management unit is represented by the Logista Group Internal Control Committee which has the functions stated in the preceding section E.2.
+The mentioned control and risk management unit is represented by the Logista Group Internal Control Committee, which has the functions stated in the preceding section E.2.